raspishake/rsudp/docs/test.rst

 .. versionadded:: 0.4.3

 The test module.
-Here are the currently available tests:
+Here are the currently available tests, descriptions, and their initial state:

 .. code-block:: python